billroy/bitlash-commander/README.md

 - inherit from BaseControl before adding a lot of controls

+- run javascript: scripts with 'this' set to owning control

+- dragging:
+	- slider: slide is in wrong place
+	- chart: svg doesn't move

 - BUG: index.html canvas is not wide enough for iPad/iPhone

 - BUG: reply_handler race between bitlash.exec() and reply firing